InventiStudio/portfolio/blog-posts/en/2-how-we-improved-readability-of-our-functional-code.md

 )
 ```

-We don't need an explanation of why this code is not the best (an most readable) solution by any means.
+We don't need an explanation of why this code is not the best (and the most readable) solution by any means.

 ## 2. Use of temporary variables / constants